PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_airbyte_cloud.md

 By using SSO, you grant Airbyte access to directly read from Google Sheets using your credentials.
 Airbyte will handle authentication and store the credentials for you.

 > Note: SSO vs service account
 >
 > For simplicity, we choose to authenticate with your Google account using SSO.
-Since you created the spreadsheet earlier using the same account, you should be
+> Since you created the spreadsheet earlier using the same account, you should be to access it using its URL.

 Next, you will need to visit the Google Sheet you created earlier and fetch the link to the Sheet.
 In our Google Sheet, click the Share button in the top right corner (shown in Figure